 Sylval Emanuel Taylor, affectionately called Sly or Syl (depending on when you met him), was the first child of Mrs. Fedrica Monica Dixon-Wynter and Simon Agustus Taylor.
 He was born on March 27, 1956 at the University Hospital of the West Indies, Jamaica and raised in the community of Broad Bell, Dallas, in St. Andrew, Jamaica.
 He grew up with his siblings Hortense Taylor - Moffatt (Vivine), Louise Shephard -Savage ( Zitta), Shalma Edwards-Turnbull ( Pat), Andrew Edwards (Jack), Jennifer Taylor (Geeny), Desreen Taylor-Bailey (Lena), Marie Taylor-Miller, Louraine Taylor, Delphena Taylor-Hanson (Delly), William Taylor, Ralston Taylor, and Ishmael Taylor ( Jef).

-To send flowers in memory of Sylval Taylor, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Sylval Taylor, please visit our Heartfelt Sympathies Store.

 As a child, he attended the Dallas Basic School, the Dallas Primary School and the Canaan Mount Baptist Church Sunday in his community.
 A bright, pleasant, and helpful child, Sylval was known and loved by members of the Dallas community.

 He excelled in school and passed the Common Entrance Examination for Jamaica College (JC); a public secondary school with a reputation for excellence.
 After graduating from JC, Sylval attended Mico College in Kingston, Jamaica, where he pursued his studies in education and graduated as a qualified teacher.
 He was the first child from his family to get a college education.